GIST-DSLab/ARC_Prompt/Productivity/README.md

 python visualization.py
 ```

+4. All visualization results (HTML files) are located in the visualization directory.

 ## What is Productivity?
 **Productivity refers to the ability to generate unseen representations based on observed data.**
 This characteristic allows humans to imagine different situations even from a single phenomenon, thus allowing for efficient learning without the need to learn from data inefficiently each time.